 What happens if I accept an accommodation offer but choose not to come to Roehampton?

 If you choose not to take up your place on a course at Roehampton, you are not obliged to take up your room, and there will be no cost to you.

 What should I do if I do not receive an acknowledgement to my application?

 If you do not receive a confirmation email once you have completed your application, it is important you contact us so we can check your application has been recorded correctly on our system.

 How do I receive my accommodation offer?

 Your offer will be sent out via email to the address provided by you.
-Please make sure you check your email regularly as you need to reply within a week.
+When you apply for accommodation, use a permanent email address rather than a school or college one.
+Please make sure you check your email regularly, as you need to reply within a week.
 The offer will include the room details, costs, and dates of residence.
 You should check details carefully including the start and end date.